AstrobioMike/AstrobioMike.github.io/amplicon/workflow_ex.md

 <br>

 # Tools used here

-This module is going to walkthrough one possible workflow for an amplicon dataset from start to finish.
-This will entail processing the raw sequences with [usearch](https://drive5.com/usearch/), and analyzing the output and making some visualizations with [R](https://www.r-project.org/) using some great packages like [*vegan*](https://github.com/vegandevs/vegan), [*phyloseq*](http://joey711.github.io/phyloseq/), and [*breakaway*](https://github.com/adw96/breakaway).

 There is a free, 'light-weight' version of usearch available that you will need to download if you wish to follow along here.
 To get the free version, go to [https://www.drive5.com/usearch/download.html](https://www.drive5.com/usearch/download.html), and fill out a (very) short form in order to have a download link sent to you.
 This usually happens virtually instantly in my experience.
 At the time this page is being put together I'm using usearch v10.0.240 on Mac OSX.
 As mentioned, we're using usearch here because there is no installation required.
 So once you receive the email and download the file, you only need to put it somewhere in your [PATH](http://localhost:4000/bash/modifying_your_path) and make sure it is 'executable'.
-Assuming you're working on a Mac and downloaded the same version as noted above, and it was downloaded into your home downloads directory, this should get the job done:
+Assuming you're working on a Mac and you downloaded the same version as noted above into your default download directory, this should get the job done:

 ```bash